-Let’s get an in-depth look at this famous NASCAR track including a history of the track, options for RVing at the track, options for RVing to a nearby park and tips and tricks for the getting the most out of your Las Vegas Motor Speedway RVing excursion.
-You’ll be ready for the lights of casino games and the road of engines when you RV to Las Vegas Motor Speedway.
+Let's get an in-depth look at this famous NASCAR track, including a history of the track, options for RVing at the track, options for RVing to a nearby park, and tips and tricks for getting the most out of your Las Vegas Motor Speedway RVing excursion.
+You'll be ready for the lights of casino games and the road of engines when you RV to Las Vegas Motor Speedway.

 A Brief History of Las Vegas Motor Speedway

-Decades in development, the Las Vegas Motor Speedway that NASCAR fans would get to know was opened in September 1996 as 1.5-mile tri-oval racetrack configuration.
-In 2006, the track was redesigned with more dramatic banking gradient to encourage more exciting and side-by-side racing.
-Currently, Las Vegas Motor Speedway hosts one annual NASCAR Xfinity race and one NASCAR Spring Cup series race.
+Decades in development, the Las Vegas Motor Speedway that NASCAR fans would get to know was opened in September 1996 as a 1.5-mile tri-oval racetrack configuration.
+In 2006, the track was redesigned with a more dramatic banking gradient to encourage more exciting and side-by-side racing.
+Currently, Las Vegas Motor Speedway hosts one annual NASCAR Xfinity race and one NASCAR Spring Cup Series race.

 RVing to Las Vegas Motor Speedway

-There are several different options for RV camping at Las Vegas Motor Speedway, nine in total.
+There are several different options for RV camping in Las Vegas.
 You have options around the track as well as classic RV camping in the infield of the track.
-There is too much information to list all the RVing options but here is some basic information for RVing to the track.
+There is too much information to list all the RVing options, but here is some basic information for RVing to the track.